 Key actions: Tonifies Qi and Blood.
 Preserves the Blood.

-Sheng Yu Tang is a 6-ingredient Chinese Medicine formula with Dong Quai (Dang Gui) as a principal ingredient.
+Sheng Yu Tang is a 6-ingredient Chinese Medicine formula.
 Invented in 1336 AD, it belongs to the category of formulas that tonify Blood.

 Besides Liver and Heart Blood Deficiency, Sheng Yu Tang is also used to treat Blood and Qi Deficiency.